Conoscere and sapere in Italian

 So che ieri sera Marta è andata da sola alla festa.

-I know that Marta went alone to the party yesterday evening.
+I know that Marta went to the party alone last night.

 Tu non sai niente, Jon Snow.